-where the first equality holds by the definitions of the both linear projections, the second equality holds by plugging in for $\gamma$, and the last equality holds by by canceling the terms involving $\E[\Delta X_{t^*} \Delta X_{t^*}']$ in the second term.
+where the first equality holds by the law of iterated expectations, the second equality holds by \Cref{ass:conditional-parallel-trends}, the third equality holds by \Cref{ass:bias-z}(b), and the last equality holds because, conditional on $X_{t^*}(0)$, and $X_{t^*-1}$, the inside conditional expectation is non-random.
+Thus, Term (B) is equal to zero under \Cref{ass:cov-exog} and \Cref{ass:bias-z}.